Working in social media is an amazing way to channel your creativity and connect with different communities.

 Since there’s always so much happening it adds a sense of peace and centeredness to my day.
 Plus, it’s a good way to keep me calm and focused.”

-For more mental health apps to help build positive habits, check out our 14 Apps & Tools to Help Protect Your Mental Health at Work blog post.
+For more mental health apps to help build positive habits, check out our 8 Instagram Features to Help Manage Your Mental Health at Work blog post.

 Wondering how team Later keeps the ship afloat?
 Enter, Christine Colling our social media superstar.